NLnetLabs/cascade/doc/manual/source/faq.rst

 Can I build Cascade with LibreSSL?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-No, OpenSSL 3.x is required, as these versions fully support DNSSEC algorithm
+No, OpenSSL 3.x is required as these versions fully support Edwards-curve
-16 (Ed448).
+Digital Security Algorithm (EdDSA) keys and signatures using the Ed448 curve.
 In contrast, LibreSSL `does not yet have support
 <https://github.com/libressl/portable/issues/552>`_ for Ed448.

 Ed448 was standardized for use with DNSSEC in February 2017 (:RFC:`8080`) and